 Equipped with a Lycoming O-540 carbureted engine, the R44 Raven I offers a balance between performance and affordability.
 Raven I features carburetor heat assist that enhances safety and reduces pilot workload by automatically adjusting carburetor heat in response to power changes by the pilot.

-Available on both the Clipper I and II, fixed-utility floats add approximately 50 pounds to the aircraft's empty weight.
-Fixed-utility floats remain fully-inflated and reduce cruise speed by approximately 10 knots.
+Available on either the Clipper I or Clipper II, fixed utility floats remain fully inflated for continuous over-water operations.
+Fixed floats add approximately fifty pounds to the aircraft’s empty weight and reduce the aircraft’s cruise speed by approximately ten knots.

-The R44 IFR Trainer is a R44 Raven I or II with a specifically designed instrument flight training package to prepare and qualify IFR pilots at a fraction of the cost associated with larger, more expensive instrument-equipped helicopters, but with the same high-quality equipment.
+The R44 Raven I and Raven II can be equipped with specifically designed instruments and avionics to prepare and qualify IFR pilots at a fraction of the cost associated with larger, more expensive instrument-equipped helicopters, but with the same high-quality equipment.

 Although the R44 IFR Trainer is designed for instrument flight training, it is not approved for actual IFR operations.
 While student pilots are flying on instruments, the instructor must act as the safety pilot and operate only under VFR conditions.